sirfonzie/INF2004_LAB2/README.md

  > [NOTE 1]: By connecting GP8 to GP9, we effectively create a UART loopback, meaning the transmitted data from the TX pin (GP8) is immediately received by the RX pin (GP9).
 This allows the Pico to both send and receive data in a self-contained loop, which is useful for testing and debugging the UART functionality.

  > [NOTE 2]: If you're experiencing random character outputs in your lab exercise, try replacing stdio_init_all() with stdio_usb_init().
+>
+>
+> ## Think & Try It: Bitwise LED Challenge on Pico

+Problem:
+You have 4 LEDs connected to GPIO pins 2–5 on the Raspberry Pi Pico.
+Treat these LEDs as the 4 bits of a binary number.
+Start with the value 0001 (only the rightmost LED is ON).
+Button A: Each press shifts the LED pattern left (<<) so the next LED lights up.
+When it reaches the last LED, wrap around to the first.
+Button B: Each press toggles (^) the rightmost LED ON/OFF without affecting the others.
+Use bitwise operators (|, &, ^, ~, <<, >>) to update and display the LED states.